 Let’s face it, construction sites are unorganized and downright dangerous.
-Some of the many risks are the scatter debris, which can be found all over the site.
+Some of the many risks are the scattered debris, which can be found all over the site.
 It’s not only a tripping hazard, but it also presents other risks.
 For instance, it’s a fire hazard and can likewise be full of potential cuts, scrapes, and much more.
 So, it’s very important to keep construction debris to a minimum.
 Here are some good reasons to consider hiring a construction cleanup company:

 ● Keep your crew on-pace.
 When construction debris begins to accumulate and pile up, it’s got to be cleaned up sooner or later.
 But, it doesn’t matter when because always takes the focus off getting the project done.
 Keep your crew in the game and working toward completion by hiring a construction cleanup company.

 ● Be known as thoughtful.
 When you keep the site clean and organized, you’ll be thought of as responsible.
-As a result, you’ll rightly earn a good reputation for keep on top of things.
+As a result, you’ll rightly earn a good reputation for keeping on top of things.

 ● Help keep the surrounding area clean.
 It’s not only responsible to keep the site itself clean, but also, the surrounding area.
 When you hire a construction cleanup company, they’ll keep the area around the site in good condition which is another responsible measure and shows you’re environmentally friendly.